hantsy/jakartaee9-starter-boilerplate/docs/deploy-cargo.md

 -Dcargo.servlet.port=8080
 ```

-The cargo maven plugin will download the archive and create a new domain configuration for the application deployment, then start the new created domain, and deploy the deployable file( `target\jakartaee9-starter-boilerplate.war`).
+This command will use Maven to build the project, and then call  cargo maven plugin to download a copy of Glassfish v6 from the the specified URL, and then try to prepare a new domain configuration for the application deployment, then start the new created domain, and final deploy the deployable file( `target\jakartaee9-starter-boilerplate.war`).

+You will see info similar to the following when the deployment is successful.

 ```bash
 [INFO] --- cargo-maven2-plugin:1.8.2:run (default-cli) @ jakartaee9-starter-boilerplate ---